TimeCubed/nvim/README.md

 and it's been quite easy to use.
 For plugin setups, there are 2 main files.
 One of them is located in `lua/core/plugins/setup.lua`, and the other in `lua/plugins/lazy/lazy-config.lua`.
 The setup.lua file is to setup all of the plugin configs, and the other one is the config for Lazy.nvim.
-All of my plugin setups are located in `lua/plugins`.
-I keep all of the configs in separate folders, and this may be a little annoying for some who prefer using just single files in a folder, but I made it that way, and I can't be bothered enough to refactor the config to use single files (although it's not actually *that* difficult).
+All of my plugin setups are located in `lua/plugins`. ~~I keep all of the configs in separate folders, and this may be a little annoying for some who prefer using just single files in a folder, but I made it that way, and I can't be bothered enough to refactor the config to use single files (although it's not actually *that* difficult)~~ Now done!.
 All of the keymaps are located at `lua/core/config/keymaps.lua`, and almost all of them have comments over them that explain their use case.
 The NeoVim options are located at `lua/core/config/options.lua`, right next to the keymaps file.
 The basic options don't have any comments attached to them, while some of the other options may have some attached to explain